 The study of English Language and Literature encourages students to develop their interest in both language and literature as interconnecting and mutually supportive disciplines.
-Students explore the relationship of language and literature through critical reading of and response to both literary and non-literary texts as well as writing for a variety of audiences and purposes.
+Students explore the relationship of language and literature through critical reading of and response to both literary and non-literary texts including spoken discourse as well as writing for a variety of audiences and purposes.